 Reduce Downtown Office Space

 The County occupies 1.6 million square feet of office space in downtown Chicago.
 This includes the County Building, the George W. Dunne Administration Building and the non-courtroom areas of the Richard J. Daley Center.
-By adopting more modern space use standards and reconfiguring offices, the County will be able to reduce the space it uses by up to 22 percent.
-The County would then be able to lease open downtown office space to generate revenue, which is expected to cover renovation costs.
-The County has already leased the 34th floor at the Dunne Building and is actively pursuing a tenant for the 35th floor.
+By adopting more modern space use standards and reconfiguring offices, the County will be able to reduce the office space it uses by up to 22 percent.
+The County would then be able to lease its available downtown office space to other entitites to generate revenue, which is expected to cover renovation costs.
+The County has already leased the 4th, 34th and 35th floors at the Dunne Building and is focusing on consolidations that will free up additional space.

 Consolidate Highway Facilities